nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 ### Example: Exoplanets

-The various stages of research, from conceptualization to dissemination of results, produce products that can be put into the public domain as “Open Results”.
+The various stages of research, from conceptualization to dissemination of results, produce products that can be put into the public domain as "Open Results".
 Where these results are archived, and to what degree, depends on the discipline author.
 However, some general guidelines on where to start a search on open results include:

 1. Scholarly Search Portals
 2. Web Searches